codaxy/cxjs-kitchen-sink/README.md

 yarn start
 ```

+## Recipes

+[Recipes](./recipes/README.md) contain some explanations of the more complicated stuff related to CxJS and this project,

 ## License

 This project is available under the [MIT license](LICENSE.md).
 However please note that CxJS requires paid licenses for commercial distribution.